strauberly/food-order/README.md

 ---

+-- 19 Sept 2022 --

+- Took a minute to get the syntax down but meals are now successfully loaded from a supabase API.
+Yay documentation!

+---

+-- 18 Sept 2022 --

+- will utilize supabase for remote database.

+---

 -- 15 Sept 2022 --

 - Recieved additional specs for application.
   - add checkout/order form.
-    - submit orders to firebase backend.
+  - submit orders to remote backend.
-    - fetch meals data from firebase backend.
+  - fetch meals data from remote backend.

 ---